International Citizens Insurance Logo

 Steps to Apply

-- Attend an in-person interview when called by the consulate.
+4. Attend an in-person interview when the consulate calls.

 For detailed instructions and the application form, visit the European Commission’s official website.